rsmelo92/portfolio2.0/README.md

 Built with Vite and React

-To run the projects just run:
+To work on the project just run:

 ```
 yarn